 For your own analyses, it is critical to carefully review the documentation for each survey cycle to determine which subgroups were oversampled.
 Sample sizes may be too small to provide reliable nationally-representative estimates for subgroups that were not oversampled in a particular survey cycle.

 For example, NCHS recommends that researchers not calculate estimates for all Hispanic persons for survey periods prior to 2007 or for Hispanic subgroups other than Mexican American in any survey cycle.
+It is also recommended to exercise caution when presenting estimates by race and Hispanic origin for the August 2021-August 2023 cycle because no oversampling by race and Hispanic origin was conducted during that cycle.
+See the Brief Overview of Sample Design, Nonresponse Bias Assessment, and Analytic Guidelines for NHANES August 2021-August 2023 for additional information.

 Strata, PSUs, and Masked Variance Units

 However, to protect the confidentiality of information provided by survey participants and to reduce disclosure risks, the "true" design strata and PSUs are not released on the public-use data files.
-Instead, masked variance units (MVUs) are constructed.
+Instead, masked variance units (MVUs) for strata and PSUs are constructed for public release.
 MVUs are equivalent to Pseudo-PSUs used to estimate sampling errors in past NHANES.
-The MVUs on the data file are not the "true" design PSUs.
-They are a collection of secondary sampling units aggregated into groups for the purpose of variance estimation.
 They produce variance estimates that closely approximate the variances that would have been estimated using the "true" design variables.
-These MVUs have been created for each two-year cycle of NHANES and have been created in a way that allows them to be used for any combination of data cycles without recoding by the user.
-These MVUs are used to define the strata and PSU variables on the public release files.
-The variable name for the masked variance unit pseudo-stratum is sdmvstra
+MVUs have been created in a way that allows them to be used for any combination of data cycles without recoding by the user.
+The variable name for the masked variance unit pseudo-stratum is sdmvstra and the variable name for the masked variance unit pseudo-PSU is sdmvstra.

 Please refer to the Analytic Guidelines for more information on sampling and masked variance units.